 Additionally, Bill has advised local and national lenders, specifically a significant number of local banks, with traditional and construction lending for virtually all types of commercial loans.
 He also assists numerous corporate and high net worth individual borrowers regarding financing for real estate and corporate acquisitions, developments, and refinancings.

-Dedicated to giving back to the community in which he lives and works, Bill represents clients in pro bono matters, particularly with Habitat for Humanity, Housing Opportunities and Maintenance for the Elderly (H.O.M.E.) and UCP Seguin of Greater Chicago (f/k/a United Cerebral Palsy of Greater Chicago).
+Dedicated to giving back to the community in which he lives and works, Bill represents clients in pro bono matters, particularly with Lawyer for the Creative Arts, Habitat for Humanity, Housing Opportunities and Maintenance for the Elderly (H.O.M.E.) and UCP Seguin of Greater Chicago (f/k/a United Cerebral Palsy of Greater Chicago).
 For those organizations, Bill has helped with the conversion and sale of apartment buildings to condominiums and with leasing issues and subsequent acquisition of the latter’s headquarters.

 Professional and Community Involvement